Trump, The NFL And The Powder Keg History Of Race, Sports And Politics

 For Trump, he says this is not about race – despite his track record of how he waged his campaign and whom he has chosen to insult.
 Many conservatives agree with him — that regardless of your views, you should be proud of the country.

 That was the case for Alejandro Villanueva, a star lineman on the Pittsburgh Steelers, who was the only Steeler to go out on the field for the anthem.
 Villanueva is a former Army Ranger and Bronze Star recipient.
-His choice became a meme for conservatives and #AlejandroVillanueva was trending on Twitter.
+His choice became a meme for conservatives, and #AlejandroVillanueva was trending on Twitter.
 The choice for players not to go on the field was backed up by Steelers coach Mike Tomlin.

 But life is often more complicated than the "Hero" and "Villain" memes of the Internet.
 Villanueva has said he is also supportive of athletes speaking out on social injustice, but for him, the flag and his service give him a different perspective.